Checkbook Crypto Investments

 Prior to US Tax Reform implemented in 2017, some US crypto investors where claiming that crypto trades were exempt from tax as 1031 Like-Kind Exchanges.
 As a result of US Tax Reform, for 2018 tax year and onward 1031 like-kind exchanges apply real estate only.
 At this point, tax-advantaged retirement accounts are the most effective vehicle to manage crypto tax liability.

 - Flexibility: With Checkbook Control of your crypto assets, you can invest in the crypto assets of your choice, using the crypto exchange of your choice.
 You are not limited to the availability of crypto on a particular platform.
-Get it on alts and Initial Coin Offerings, ICOs, exchange arbitrage, and all other cryptocurrency investment strategies.
+Get in on alts, Initial Coin Offerings, ICOs, exchange arbitrage, and all other cryptocurrency investment strategies.

 - Cost-Savings: With a Checkbook Control Crypto IRA, you pay only a low flat set-up fee.
-There are no asset-based fees and no percentage fees.
+There are no asset-based fees, no percentage fees, or transaction fees.

 - Security: With a Checkbook Control Crypto IRA, you can hold the assets in a hardware wallet – Trezor, Ledger Nano, or other form of cold storage – that’s in your possession.
 You don’t have to rely on the security of a platform.